-6 Books You Will Want to Read to Your Toddler, Over and Over Again
+6 Books You’ll Love to Read to Your Toddler

 Have you ever read a book to your child and they prompt you to read it again?
 And again?
 And again?
 If you get lucky, your little one picks a book that is enjoyable to read over and over.
 But, what happens when the book is not so fun to read?
 Do you hide the book?
 Do you make up your own words — if you are at the lucky stage where they don’t quite remember every word from each page?
 Do you read it against your will, wanting to poke your eyes out each time?

 I try to read to Chulengo as much as I can.
 It’s an easy way for me to keep sane while being a stay-at-home-mama.
 Some days I don’t always have an adult conversation until my husband gets home, so reading is how I cope with talking to a toddler all day long.
 Talking to Chulengo isn’t a two-way street just yet, but when I read to him, he can communicate back to me by pointing, saying “dis,” and flipping back and forth through the pages.

 Here is a list of six books that I love to read to Chulengo over and over.
 I purposefully place these books in Chulengo’s reach at the front of the bookcase.
 I often recommend them for reading time.
 I pack them in the diaper bag for our outings.
 I don’t get sick of these books.
 When Chulengo asks me to read them again and again and again, a little firework in my heart goes off!
 Both Chulengo and I find them fun to read.
 Each one also comes in a board book style, which is vital if I want the book to last longer than 10 seconds in Chulengo’s hands.
 And of course, each of these books can be found on Amazon.